Comment nous travaillons

 ... and Why We're Indispensable

-Massive quantities of food get dumped into landfills, yet 1 in 8 Middle Tennesseans is at risk of hunger.
+Massive quantities of food get dumped into landfills, yet 1 in 8 Middle Tennesseans experience hunger.
 This is partially a logistics problem.
 Thanks to our donors and volunteers, Second Harvest has the space and manpower to manage large shipments, break them into smaller units, and send them at the right time and in the right quantity to our network of Partner Agencies across 46 counties.

 Where It All Starts